Can Joe Biden win back Americans’ confidence?

 “The big question that looms large over this moment is, is he up to the task of running again?” says David Barker, a professor of government at American University.
 “He has to continue to project as much vigor and strength and vibrancy as he can, and hopefully not stutter, hopefully not stumble over his words or look in any way inarticulate.”

-Biden defenders note that he’s always been gaffe prone, and has dealt with a stutter since childhood.
+Biden defenders note that he’s always been gaffe-prone, and has dealt with a stutter since childhood.
 What’s more, aging is highly individual; plenty of Americans work into their 80s.
 But running for president – and being president – is another matter, especially with the return of in-person events and constant travel.
 Even for younger candidates, the pace can be grueling.
 Presidents running for a second term can campaign by governing, but just being president visibly ages the best of them.

 At last week’s gathering in Philadelphia of the Democratic National Committee, Mr. Biden’s age was a topic of conversation.
 Even some of these loyal party members expressed concerns, but on balance most came down on the side of favoring a reelection bid.
 Chants of “four more years” rang out.

 The Democratic electorate seems much more skeptical.
-Only 37% of the party’s voters currently want Mr. Biden to run again, down from 52% right before the midterms, according to a new AP-NORC poll.
+Only 37% of the party’s voters currently want Mr. Biden to run again, down from 52% right before the midterms, according to a new Associated Press-NORC poll.

 When confronted with concerns about his age, Mr. Biden typically offers a defiant comeback: “Watch me.”
-But on Tuesday night, speaking during prime time before a joint session of Congress in what’s widely seen as a “soft launch” of his 2024 campaign, the president also wants Americans to listen.
+But on Tuesday night, speaking during prime time before a joint session of Congress in what’s widely seen as a soft launch of his 2024 campaign, the president also wants Americans to listen.

 Touting his accomplishments